jessebuckmann/sample_preparation_module/projects/Power_Supply_Maurice_Jakob/documentation/project_goalds.md

 + **Outcome(s)**: list of checks and measure for evaluation of your project
 + **Process**: self-reflection and discussion with your mentors

-PROJECT NAME:
+PROJECT NAME: Power supply
-PROJECT MEMBERS:
+PROJECT MEMBERS: Maurice Jongerhuis, Jakob Schröder

 ## Project goals (fill this at the start of the course)

-*Fill here what you expect to achieve with the project.
-Try to make quantitive goals when possible.*
+- Stable power supply
+- Quantitative goal: 200W for 6h
+- Flexible connection for all consumers

 ## Mid-course review of goals (fill this mid-course)